MattDodsonEnglish/English-Learning-Wiki/Grammar/conditionals.md

 ## Unreal Situations

-As in other languages, English often puts constructions in the past to add a layer of irreality.
+As in other languages, English often puts constructions in the past to add a layer of _irreality_.

 ### Unreal Present

-When the condition is _unreal and present_, we mark that by putting the verbs in both the "if" and "then" clauses in the past tense.
+When the condition is _unreal and present_, mark that by putting the verbs in both the "if" and "then" clauses in the past tense.

 | present (condition)  |   future |